-- 23. From 1 August 2016, all DSAs funded assessment centres and Assistive Technology (AT) providers will have to be registered with the Disabled Students' Allowances-Quality Assurance Group (DSA-QAG).
-Any current provision for Welsh students will not be affected by this registration process.
-Students may still receive funding to attend centres in Scotland and Northern Ireland which do not adhere to the QAG framework. - 24.
-DSAs funding will not be provided for anyone to carry out Non Medical Help (NMH) support who is not suitably qualified and/or experienced and does not have appropriate employment status i.e. they must be registered with HMRC to pay tax and national insurance on their earnings.
+- 25. DSAs funding will not be provided for anyone to carry out NMH support who is not suitably qualified and/or experienced and does not have appropriate employment status.
+They must be registered with HMRC to pay tax and national insurance on their earnings.
 This also applies to DSA funded support provided by family members or friends.
 Assessment Centres would be expected to ensure that all NMH support workers they recommend have an appropriate employment status and are suitably qualified and/or experienced.
-Where the request to change to an independent NMH or for the support to be provided by family/friends comes direct to SFW, they will request appropriate evidence of HMRC registration, such as a Tax Return, before the request can be agreed. - 25.
-Due to the potential conflict of interest, DSA funding will not normally be available to any company, partnership or other organisation that is owned or controlled by the student being supported, or in which the student has a financial interest.
+Where the request to change to an independent NMH or for the support to be provided by family/friends comes direct to SFW, they will request appropriate evidence of HMRC registration, such as a Tax Return, before the request can be agreed. - 26.
+Due to the potential conflict of interest, DSA funding will not normally be available to any company, partnership or other organisation that is owned or controlled by the student being supported, or in which the student has a financial interest. - 27.
+It is the view of the Welsh Ministers that where a recommendation has been made for Assistive Technology Training, the standard duration recommended should be no longer than two hours per session.
+Sessions of other lengths may be considered on a case by case basis, where a disability related need is clearly demonstrated.
+Agreement is at the discretion of SFW.